Non-lucrative Spanish visa in 2025: criteria, requirements and common mistakes when designing

 - To work in companies located outside the territory of Spain, i.e. to travel between Spain and another country to carry out their work.

-In order to apply for a low-cost visa, you must meet certain requirements:
+To qualify for a non-profit visa, you must meet certain requirements:

-- having a valid health insurance policy, as Spanish national insurance does not apply to holders of this type of permit,
+- Have a valid health insurance policy, as the Spanish national insurance does not apply to holders of this type of permit.

 How much money do you need to have to get a non-profit visa to Spain?